paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Develop/documentation.md

 ## Source code

-The documentation code is hosted on https://git.psi.ch/HPDI/std_daq_doc/ (accessible only from PSI's network) and you are welcome to add/update/edit it.
+The documentation code is hosted on https://git.psi.ch/controls-ci/std_detector_buffer (accessible only from PSI's network) and you are welcome to add/update/edit it.

 ### Remote development

-Access https://git.psi.ch/HPDI/std_daq_doc, find the page you want to edit under https://git.psi.ch/HPDI/std_daq_doc/-/tree/master/std-daq-doc/docs and do the necessary changes.
+Access https://git.psi.ch/controls-ci/std_detector_buffer, find the page you want to edit website folder
 :::note

 These changes will go live after the commit is pushed to the main branch.
 Please, use it carefully.